Ruthuvikas/chat-server-golang/README.md

 ## Prerequisites

 - Go 1.16 or higher
-- Basic understanding of WebSocket protocol
+- Basic understanding of TCP protocol
+- Make (for using Makefile commands)

 ## Installation